-Database search results will be exported (.ris files), collapsed, stripped of duplicates, and then imported to Rayyan (Ouzzani et al., 2016) as a single .ris file.
-Rayyan is a web-platform that supports title/abstract screening through blinding decision results among collaborators and sorting abstracts by probability of inclusion through text mining.
+Database search results will be exported (.ris files), collapsed, stripped of duplicates, and then imported to Microsoft Excel.
 Manuscripts for studies identified from the systematic search will be retrieved.
 Articles will be screened using a pre-developed and piloted screening tool (Appendix A).
 For studies not available through the authors institutions’ an e-mail/ResearchGate message will be sent to corresponding authors to request access (two-week response time).
 Reasons for exclusion will only be recorded at the full-text screening stage.
-A sub-sample (25%) will be screened by a second coder at the abstract/screening stage.
-Full-texts will be screened by three members of the review team in tandem.
-Percentage agreement and inter-rater reliability statistics (Kappa [κ], Cohen, 1960) will be used to quantify screening precision.
-Descriptive classifiers available for interpreting κ will be used (Landis & Koch, 1977) consisting of slight (0-0.2), fair (0.2-0.4), moderate (0.4-0.6), substantial (0.6-0.8), and almost perfect (0.8-1.0).
-25% titles/abstracts and 100% of full texts will be coded by a second coder.
+Screening of abstracts and titles was performed by two independent screeners (GR & BN) with decision conflicts being resolved through consultation.
+Full texts will be screened by three members of the review team in tandem with conflicts being resolved by majority rule.

 Types of studies